 Organized with Energy Foundation and Surdna Foundation

-This session will explore more innovative ways to invest in the renewable energy generation.
-Renewable energy as an asset class has seen a significant influx of capital from banks into senior debt and from a variety of investors into equity of solar and wind projects.
-This resulted in a challenging environment for investors who are seeking yield.
+Renewable energy as an asset class has seen a significant influx of capital from banks in senior debt positions and from a variety of investors in equity-based solar and wind projects.
+This results in a challenging environment for investors who are seeking yield.
 This session will explore mezzanine debt and other forms of innovative financing for renewable energy projects that provide investors with an attractive risk/reward proposition.
-It will also explore other technologies that are becoming bankable while still providing compelling returns to investors.
+We will also explore other bankable low carbon technologies while still providing compelling returns.
 Metrics and approaches to monitor and evaluate investments will also be discussed.

 - Shuaib Siddiqui, Director, Impact Investing, Surdna Foundation